seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Enter CLEOPATRA, attended*

-To this great fairy I’ll commend thy acts,
+To this great fairy I'll commend thy acts,
 Make her thanks bless thee.

 *To CLEOPATRA*

-O thou day o’ the world,
+O thou day o' the world,
-Chain mine arm’d neck; leap thou, attire and all,
+Chain mine arm'd neck; leap thou, attire and all,
 Through proof of harness to my heart, and there
 Ride on the pants triumphing!

 **CLEOPATRA**
 Lord of lords!
 O infinite virtue, comest thou smiling from
-The world’s great snare uncaught?
+The world's great snare uncaught?

 **MARK ANTONY**
 My nightingale,
 We have beat them to their beds.
 What, girl!
 though grey
-Do something mingle with our younger brown, yet ha’ we
+Do something mingle with our younger brown, yet ha' we
 A brain that nourishes our nerves, and can
 Get goal for goal of youth.
 Behold this man;
 Commend unto his lips thy favouring hand:
 Kiss it, my warrior: he hath fought to-day
 As if a god, in hate of mankind, had
-Destroy’d in such a shape.
+Destroy'd in such a shape.

 **CLEOPATRA**
-I’ll give thee, friend,
+I'll give thee, friend,
-An armour all of gold; it was a king’s.
+An armour all of gold; it was a king's.

 **MARK ANTONY**
 He has deserved it, were it carbuncled
-Like holy Phoebus’ car.
+Like holy Phoebus' car.
 Give me thy hand:
 Through Alexandria make a jolly march;
-Bear our hack’d targets like the men that owe them:
+Bear our hack'd targets like the men that owe them:
 Had our great palace the capacity
 To camp this host, we all would sup together,
-And drink carouses to the next day’s fate,
+And drink carouses to the next day's fate,
 Which promises royal peril.
 Trumpeters,
-With brazen din blast you the city’s ear;
+With brazen din blast you the city's ear;
 Make mingle with rattling tabourines;
 That heaven and earth may strike their sounds together,
 Applauding our approach.

 *Exeunt*

 ### SCENE IX.
-OCTAVIUS CAESAR’s camp.
+OCTAVIUS CAESAR's camp.

 *Sentinels at their post*